Seryozha95/simple-reservation-system/README.md

 # How to test

-By default the app will run on 3000 post and will have `reserve` endpoint
+By default the app will run on 3000 port and will have `reserve` endpoint

-you can use the following curm to test
+you can use the following curl to test

 ```
 curl --location 'localhost:3000/reserve' \